shirtable/python-novice/02-strings_numbers_typeness.md

 * An object combines data with functionality.
 * Everything in Python is an object.
 Everything.

+Object orientation is a large, complex, and sometimes controversial topic and we aren't going to belabor it here.
+Many Python teachers would avoid it all together because at this stage in your programming life there's not much practical use.
+However, it is an underlying principle of the language and some aspects of Python seem bizarre without understanding Python's object orientation.

 We've already seen some examples of the first point when we were dealing with strings: